Developing Applications with React + Django

 python manage.py createsuperuser --username $USER --email admin@example.com

-Now you can launch your application
+Now you can run your application.

 python manage.py runserver

-At this stage, your admin panel should already be working http://127.0.0.1:8000/admin/
+At this stage, the admin panel should already be working at http://127.0.0.1:8000/admin/.

 Let’s add our modules to the settings file backend/settings.py